polterguy/phosphorusfive/FAQ.md

 ### Are you the guy playing Saxophone, Harmonica, Guitar, Singing on your videos?

 Yup!
-My main hobbies includes creation of music, and I almost plays equally many instruments, as I know programming languages.
+My main hobbies, besides traveling, includes creation of music, and I almost plays equally many instruments, as I know programming languages.
+Sometimes you'll see me playing on the streets, of some weird city, where few of you have ever been.
+I once hitchhiked through California, making a living as a street musician, sleeping outside.
+What can I say, I probably have som _"Gypsy blood"_ in me ... ;)

 ### What are your personal political preferences?